Science Kits: 6-8th Grade

 North Carolina State Standards

-• 7.P.1.1 Explain how the motion of an object can be described by its position, direction of motion, and speed with respect to some other object.
+• PS.7.1.1 Construct an explanation to summarize the motion of an object by its position, direction of motion, and speed in respect to some other object.

-• 7.P.1.2 Explain the effects of balanced and unbalanced forces acting on an object (including friction, gravity and magnets).
+• PS.7.1.2 Use models to illustrate the effects of balanced and unbalanced forces acting on an object (including friction, gravity, and

-• 7.P.1.3 Illustrate the motion of an object using a graph to show a change in position over a period of time.
+• PS.7.1.3 Analyze and interpret graphical data to summarize the motion of an object to show a change in position over a period of time.

-7.P.2 Understand forms of energy, energy transfer, and transformation and conservation in mechanical systems.
+PS.7.2 Understand forms of energy, energy transfer and transformation, and conservation in mechanical systems.

-• 7.P.2.1 Explain how kinetic and potential energy contribute to the mechanical energy of an object.
+• PS.7.2.1 Construct an explanation to summarize how kinetic and potential energy contribute to the mechanical energy of an object.

-• 7.P.2.2 Explain how energy can be transformed from one form to another (specifically potential energy and kinetic energy) using a model or diagram of a moving object (roller coaster, pendulum, or cars on ramps as examples).
+• PS.7.2.2 Engage in argument from evidence to explain how energy can be transformed from one form to another, specifically potential energy and kinetic energy (models could include roller coasters, pendulums, or cars on ramps as examples).

 8th Grade